joseparreiras/retrack/README.md

 and the code will produce the [data/articles.json](/data/articles.json) file.
 This file contains the metadata for the most recent releases of the selected journals.

-The number of most recent versions to be scraped can also be changing by editing the variable n_months* in the [get_articles.py](/get_articles.py) file.
+The number of most recent versions to be scraped can also be changed by editing the variable *n_months* in the [get_articles.py](/get_articles.py) file.
 The default value is 1, which collects all the papers published in the previous month.
+Setting it to -1 will collect all available articles.
+The variable *n_version* collects the *n* most recent versions of each journal.
+The default value is 1, which collects the most recent version of each paper.
+Setting it to -1 collects all available versions.

 ## 🤖 Automation <a name = "automation"></a>